Congratulations and welcome. You’ve landed on the Home Page of my website. I’m glad you’re here.

 ― Kurt Vonnegut, Slaughterhouse-Five

 Human foibles, frailties, and conundrums surround us.
-I write here about them.
-I’m particularly interested in stories of:
+And I love to write about them.
+I’m particularly interested in stories of making connections across cultures.

 Periodically, I publish one of the many deleted scenes from At Home on the Kazakh Steppe.